adamD53/sfml-game/README.md

 # ⚔️ SFML Top-Down RPG Engine

-This repository hosts a modular, cross-platform 2D game engine core built with **SFML** and modern **C++**.
+This repository hosts a 2D game engine core built with **SFML** and modern **C++**.
 The architecture emphasizes graphics optimization through **Batched Rendering** and clean, separated systems.
 The game is still not playable and is in the early phase of development.

 ### 🎯 Key Architectural Features